csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/how-to-inject.md

 ![](https://i.imgur.com/6NS5iFm.png)

-After you inputed your username and password, then a window will pop out to let you select which c
+After you inputed your username and password, then a window will pop out to let you select which cheat you have